How to beat that New Year's hangover before it starts

 "The primary cause of hangovers is dehydration and the loss of fluids, along with vitamins and minerals," said Brick, who authored "The Doctor's Hangover Handbook" and published scientific papers on the biobehavioral effects of alcohol and other drugs.

-Downing just 3½ alcoholic drinks can result in the loss of up to a quart of water over several hours, Brick added.
-"That's a good amount of water that has to be replenished."
+Downing just 3½ alcoholic drinks can result in the loss of up to a quart of water over several hours, Brick said.

+"That's a good amount of water that has to be replenished," he added.

 Dehydration from alcohol may affect a woman even more, and she is more likely to suffer a hangover, even if she drinks less than a man, Swift said.
 That's because a man has a higher percentage of body water than a woman of the same height and weight, so the same amount of alcohol will be more diluted in a man, he said.